New Zealand forestry a first test in nationalist party's protectionist agenda

 New Zealand’s plantation forests, like much of the country’s industry, were opened up to private investment in the early 1990s after sweeping economic reforms the previous decade.
 Peters’ comments signal a stark change from New Zealand’s role as a global test-bed for free market reforms since the 1980s.

-The New Zealand First Party is also pushing for significant curbs on migration, restrictions on foreign ownership of land and favors more central bank intervention in the foreign exchange market.
+The New Zealand First Party is also pushing for significant curbs on migration, restrictions on foreign ownership of land and favours more central bank intervention in the foreign exchange market.

 Peters, a consummate pragmatist, is considered unlikely to insist on his more radical ideas.
 He has served in governments with both the Labour and National parties in the past without major economic overhaul.